-A little over one year ago, MH370 disappeared from contact.
-Despite a massive search effort, MH370 has not been located, and no trace of it has been found.
-Two weeks after the disappearance, a simple hypothesis was posted on Reddit that the plane was intentionally flown via waypoints with a specific destination in mind.
+Despite a massive search effort, MH370 has not been located, and other than debris, no trace of it has been found.
+Two weeks after the disappearance, I formulated a simple hypothesis and posted on Reddit that the plane was intentionally flown via waypoints with a specific destination in mind.

 The hypothesis was deduced by observing the radar data presented by the Malaysian Government to the MH370 families at the Lido Hotel in Beijing: